SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Protocol Composition Type
 -------------------------

-A protocol composition type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
+A protocol composition type defines a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.